jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - The Dark Reaper Exarch can take one exarch power from the list below at the listed point cost.

 #### > DARK REAPERS EXARCH POWERS:
-- **Crack Shot (free):** When this unit’s Dark Reaper Exarch shoots, you may re-roll Hit 'tens' rolls of 1.
+- **Crack Shot (free):** Whenever this unit’s Dark Reaper Exarch makes a hit roll for a ranged attack, you may re-roll a 'tens' roll of 1.
 - **Rain of Death (5 pts):** When this unit’s Dark Reaper Exarch shoots with a Tempest launcher, you can treat it as a Heavy 1 weapon with the Blast (Large) quality istead of Blast (Small).
 If you do, add +3 when rolling to determine if a Direct Hit is scored.